-As younger adults, unless we were awakened by a troubling nightmare, waking up in the middle of the night was hardly a concern.
+As younger adults, unless awakened by a troubling nightmare, waking up in the middle of the night was hardly a concern.

 However, because these wake times are more noticeable as we age, they often create stress as we lie there trying to fall back to sleep.

 Another sleep cycle change that we experience as part of aging is rising earlier in the morning.

 That’s not necessarily a troubling issue in and of itself.

 The problem is that the transition time between sleep and waking is so abrupt it feels like we’re lighter sleepers than we used to be.

 While these sleep cycle changes are a natural part of aging, the combination of these can leave us feeling tired and stressed out about sleep.

 So, how can we relieve stress before retiring to get the much-needed sleep we desire?

 The following methods work for me and are helpful for relieving stress before bedtime.